ihajat/FileUtil/README.md

-UtilWrite is a simple mobile writer that provides the following features:
+FileUtil is a simple mobile writer that provides the following features:

 1. Round robin, allows configuration of max no of lines and no of files for the round robin.
 2. Daily files, which creates a new log file each day.
 The date format is configurable.